devsoc-unsw/freerooms/README.md

 # Freerooms by CSESOC

-A web application designed to aid UNSW students in finding vacant CAT rooms.
+A web application designed to aid UNSW students in finding vacant CATS rooms.

 ## Running on your local machine